 Lisa O'Brien The Cleveland Observer The City of Cleveland's ward map is set to be redrawn in less than three months, and you may only just be hearing about it now, so here is the rundown.
-According to a 2008 amendment to the Cleveland city charter, the city's number of wards must drop from 17 to 15 due to population loss recorded by the 2020 Census, meaning that two council seats will be eliminated.
-In May, Cleveland City Council released a statement saying it had begun the process of redistricting by selecting Triad Research Group as its consulting team.
-In the statement, City Council President Blake A. Griffin said the council aims to complete the redistricting process by the end of 2024 and that Triad Research Group would spend the summer researching and drawing up the new map.
-Finally, Griffin gave an update at the first city council press conference of the session on Sept.
-9. What Is Their Plan?
+SCAN TO LISTEN According to a 2008 amendment to the Cleveland city charter, the city's number of wards must drop from 17 to 15 due to population loss recorded by the 2020 Census, meaning that two council seats will be eliminated. the council aims to have the map approved before the end of the year.

-During the city council's press conference, Griffin outlined four main goals for the rest of the year, the last of which was the city redistricting project.
-Griffin explained that they should have a map "soon."
-He reiterated that the council aims to have the map approved before the end of the year.
 Once the map is completed by the consulting team, the council plans to hold four meetings around the city for residents to view the map and provide feedback.
 Details of these meetings have not yet been released.
 In the meantime, the council members urge residents to use Dave's Redistricting App to see previous districting maps and to understand the type of work the council has ahead of it.
 The Cleveland Observer took the liberty of exploring this resource and has determined that it seems more useful for viewing state-wide congressional and senate district lines than it is for focusing on the issue here in Cleveland.
 As the council president said, you are welcome to try it for yourself.
-Griffin shared that after hearing concerns about the redistricting, the council wants to prioritize "keeping neighborhoods intact, more condensed, more equitable in having access to schools, libraries, recreation centers, and other resources" and to use natural boundaries to create wards in a way that is "very transparent."
-How Does This Affect You?
+Griffin shared that after hearing concerns about the redistricting, the council wants to prioritize "keeping neighborhoods intact, more condensed, more equitable in having access to schools, libraries, recreation centers, and other resources" and to use natural boundaries to create wards in a way that is "very transparent." it is known as the illegal process of gerrymandering.